LogtalkDotOrg/logtalk3/manuals/sources/libraries/redis.rst

 ``redis``
 =========

 Redis client library.
-Supports GNU Prolog, LVM, SICStus Prolog, SWI-Prolog, and XSB.
+Supports GNU Prolog, XVM, SICStus Prolog, SWI-Prolog, and XSB.
 Support for Ciao Prolog and ECLiPSe is also included but requires fixes for issues in these systems.